 ‘Good.
 Just one more… Err… What will help you?
 Or rather – what will hinder you?’

-You will, Granny thinks meanly, surreptitiously glancing through half-closed eyelids at Rayna.
-She can hear the children playing behind the heavy drapes, Tatiana is patiently explaining something to her brother.
+You will, Granny thinks meanly, surreptitiously glancing through half-closed eyelids at Tsura.
+She can hear the children playing behind the heavy drapes, Yelena is patiently explaining something to her brother.

 It vaguely triggers a memory of another dark girl playing with a little boy… But who?
 And where?
 Somewhere sunny.
 In her mind she can hear the distinctive song of cicadas and smell warm, dry grass and… and… The memory vanishes.